bakencity/com5002_referral_assessment/README.md

 1. Overview
 This repository contains the full investigation and analysis of the Boss of the SOC Version 3 (BOTSv3) dataset as part of the COMP5002 module.
 The project demonstrates Splunk‑based incident investigation, SOC methodology application, and endpoint‑focused threat analysis.

-The repository includes:

-The full written report (PDF)

-Splunk queries used during analysis

-Screenshots and evidence

-A 10‑minute video presentation

-Continuous commit history over 4 weeks
+The repository includes continuous splunk history over 4 weeks.

 2. Objectives
 1. Reconstruct adversary activity on Frothly endpoints using Splunk queries.